x = "Hello\nNick"

 Unicode maps characters to numbers, but unlike a character encoding, it doesn’t dictate how those numbers should be mapped to bytes (sequences of ones and zeroes).
 As a result, there are several different character encodings that support and are synonymous with Unicode.
 The most popular of these is UTF-8.

-In R, you can write Unicode characters with the escape sequence \U followed by the number for the character in base 16.
+In R, you can write Unicode characters with the escape sequence \u (or \U) followed by a 4-digit (or 8-digit) number for the character in base 16.
 For instance, the number for a in Unicode is 97 (the same as in ASCII).
 In base 16, 97 is 61.
 So you can write an a as:

 x[1] "a"